minifiemj/accessibletablesR/README.md

 and run as many times as there are tables which are to be put in tabs in the final workbook.

-Three of the arguments (title, sheetname, table_data) are compulsory, the others are optional. title is the title of the table that will be displayed in the Excel workbook tab. sheetname is the name of the tab wanted for the Excel workbook. table_data is the dataframe in the R
+Three of the parameters (title, sheetname, table_data) are compulsory, the others are optional. title is the title of the table that will be displayed in the Excel workbook tab. sheetname is the name of the tab wanted for the Excel workbook. table_data is the dataframe in the R